gstearmit/ATLAS-Personalized-Travel-Assistant/README.md

   <img src="https://github.com/das-fbk/ATLAS-Personalized-Travel-Assistant/blob/master/DEMO_Overview.png" width="700"/>
 </p>

+## Contributors

+This study has been designed, developed, and reported by the following investigators:

+* Antonio Bucchiarone - Fondazione Bruno Kessler (FBK, Trento - Italy)

+* Martina de Sanctis - Fondazione Bruno Kessler

+* Annapaola Marconi - Fondazione Bruno Kessler

+For any information, interested researchers can contact us by writing an email to msanctis@fbk.eu.

 ## Dependencies and how to build ATLAS

 ATLAS has been developed in Java, by using Eclipse as development IDE.